tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

-### 6. Dockerfile用户权限
+### 6. Dockerfile user and permission

-默认来说Docker容器是以root用户的运行的， 这个root用户跟宿主机上的root用户是一样的，UID为0。这样一来就意味着如果攻击破解了容器，就可以直接操作宿主机，安全风险很大。既然默认用户是root，那么本着Docker指令能少就少的原则，第一个阶段里的指令`USER root`就可以删掉了。[官方]([Best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/))建议如果运行非必需ROOT权限，尽量保持权限最小，切换为非root的用户。添加用户群组的时候，显示的指定UID/GID，就像[node-16:apline]([docker-node/Dockerfile at cd7015f45666d2cd6e81f507ee362ca7ada1bfee · nodejs/docker-node (github.com)](https://github.com/nodejs/docker-node/blob/cd7015f45666d2cd6e81f507ee362ca7ada1bfee/18/alpine3.17/Dockerfile))的dockerfile中创建node用户一样：
+By default, Docker containers run as root.
+That root user is the same root user of the host machine, with UID 0.
+This could be leveraged by hackers to do malicious attack on host machine.
+Given the default user is root, we could delete this instructions: *USER root*.
+[Best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) suggest use non-root user for services that doens't need privilege.
+When creating user and group, consider an explicit UID/GID.
+We could take some inpsirations from the base image (node-16:apline) we used here: [docker-node/Dockerfile at cd7015f45666d2cd6e81f507ee362ca7ada1bfee · nodejs/docker-node (github.com)](https://github.com/nodejs/docker-node/blob/cd7015f45666d2cd6e81f507ee362ca7ada1bfee/18/alpine3.17/Dockerfile)

 > FROM alpine:3.17
 >
 > ENV NODE_VERSION 18.14.2